 - Event-in-a-box toolkit and event materials

-- 100 Gold status points for Net Impact chapters
+- 200 Gold status points for Net Impact chapters

 - Secure a date and space for your event

-- Attend a 101 webinar from Net Impact Central to help you get started
+- Receive training from Net Impact HQ to help you facilitate a successful event

 - Winners announced

-Facilitators will lead the event and support everyone to do their best thinking and practice.
+- Facilitators will lead the event and support everyone to do their best thinking.
 The facilitator can be you (the event host), a team member, faculty, or another individual.
 The facilitator does not need to be a subject matter expert as Net Impact will provide you with everything you need to successfully facilitate the event.
 But the facilitator should be someone who is comfortable with public speaking and has time to review the challenge materials.
 The facilitator will present the 30-minute PowerPoint a the start of the event.
 Net Impact provides you the PPT, which is an outline of the complex issues that this challenge will cover, as well as a framework for the design thinking ideation.
 Facilitators are welcome to use the PPT as-is or edit it to resonate with their audience more closely.

-What are the solutions?
+- What are the solutions?
 Where are they tuned in?
 And how will they be judged?

-Solutions should be 500 words or less and turned in via the Net Impact website.
+- Solutions are 500 words or less and turned in via the Net Impact website.
 The link to submit solutions is only available to those who attend an event.
 Solutions will be judged according to a rubric that will be made available with the event materials.

-Do I have to host or attend a Food Solutions event to participate?
+- Do I have to host or attend a Food Solutions event in order to participate?

-The short answer is yes!
-You have to either attend a live event or one of a few select webinars to be eligible to participate.
-For more information on upcoming webinars, please email firstname.lastname@example.orgStudents and professionals worldwideDeadline to apply to host an event: March, 2019Apply NowOpen to All
+- The short answer is yes!
+You have to either attend a live event or one of a few select virtual events to be eligible to participate.
+For more information on upcoming virtual or local events in your area, please contact us at email@example.com